 - Taxation compliance: Business contractors pay their own taxes.
 However, once you convert them to full-time employees, your EOR partner is responsible for withholding taxes on behalf of the employee.

-- Local labor law compliance: Local knowledge (includes information about national holidays, laws on vacation and sick leaves, overtime pay, severance pay, etc.) is the biggest challenge.
+- Local work culture: Acquiring comprehensive local knowledge regarding national holidays, laws on vacation and sick leaves, overtime pay, severance pay, etc. is the biggest challenge.

-It is a must to ensure the conversion is done correctly, fairly, and compliantly with each country involved.
+It is a must to ensure the conversion is done correctly, fairly, and compliantly within the legal framework of the target country.
 The right conversion strategy will definitely help you expand teams, retain top talent, and maintain a competitive advantage in your industry.
-But these challenges while transitioning are time-consuming and at times high on investment.
+But these transitions are time-consuming and, at times, high on investment.

 Converting Contractors with an EOR

-The best solution to navigate this complex and sensitive process is to partner with an employer of record.
-EOR services can be availed from them as they have local entities in the hiring country, so they can legally employ talent on your behalf.
+The best solution to navigate this complex and sensitive process is to work with an employer of record.
+EOR services act as support systems that ensure the smooth conversion of independent contractors into full-fledged employees with zero complications.

 Remunance’s EOR formula

-As the most trusted and experienced employer of record, we help companies manage everything from hiring, onboarding, HR services, and IT & infrastructure support, to legal and regulatory compliance matters.
-Remunance enables the conversion from contractors to employees in India quickly, easily, and cost-effectively.
+As the most trusted and experienced employer of record, Remunance helps companies manage activities including hiring, onboarding, HR services, IT & infrastructure support, legal and regulatory compliance assistance, etc. Remunance enables the conversion from contractors to employees in India quickly, easily, and cost-effectively.

 We have curated the best formula to simplify these tedious transitions